-EERE will conduct two informational webinars during the FOA process.
-The first will be held after the initial FOA release but before the due date for Concept Papers.
-The second will be held after Concept Paper encourage/discourage notifications have been sent but before the due date for Full Applications.
+EERE will conduct one informational webinar during the FOA process.
+The webinar will be held after the initial FOA release but before the due date for Concept Papers.

-The purpose of these webinars will be to give applicants a chance to ask questions about the FOA process generally.
+The purpose of the webinar will be to give applicants a chance to ask questions about the FOA process generally.
 Attendance is not mandatory and will not positively or negatively impact the overall review of any Applicant submissions.
-As the webinars will be open to all Applicants who wish to participate, Applicants should refrain from asking questions or communicating information that would reveal confidential and/or proprietary information specific to their project.
-Specific dates for the webinars can be found on the cover page of the FOA.
+As the webinar will be open to all Applicants who wish to participate, Applicants should refrain from asking questions or communicating information that would reveal confidential and/or proprietary information specific to their project.
+Specific date for the webinar can be found on the cover page of the FOA.